 In addition to the HFU Graduate academic requirements.
-HFU DNP Program also requires that students complete FNP Practicums and DNP Residency within good standing.
-Good standing is defined as completed FNP Practicums and DNP Residency; progression in development is evidenced in serial evaluations.
+HFU DNP Program also requires that students complete FNP Practicums, DNP Leadership practicums, and Residency within good standing.
+Good standing is defined as completed FNP Practicums, DNP Leadership practicums, and DNP Residency; progression in development is evidenced in serial evaluations.
 Failure to achieve a completed practicum or residency and/or lack of progression will result in student failure.